andreatripoli/MUD/README.md

 - [Privacy Policy](#privacy-policy)

 # What is MUD
 MUD, acronym for Malicious URL Detector, arises from the need to analyze the real time if a site we visit is a possible malicious url.
 MUD warns us of the possible danger in order to avoid phishing attempts, etc... .
 MUD uses 24 factors and Machine Learning algorithm to analyze and accurately evaluate the degree of danger.
+The algorithm used has a **97%** confidence rate.

 # How to install
 Currently, MUD is present as an extension in the *Chrome Web Store* and you can install it for free from it.
 It will be possible to go to the website [www.google.com](www.google.com) and click on *Add.*